Azure Repos | Azure DevOps Server 2020 | Azure DevOps Server 2019 | TFS 2018

 Open the Settings page.

 Under Remotes, choose Add.

 upstream, using the Git clone URL of the repo you forked.

 Select Save and the new remote is added and displayed in the repository settings.

 It's possible to work directly in

-master - after all, this fork is your personal copy of the repo.
+main - after all, this fork is your personal copy of the repo.

 We recommend you still work in a topic branch, though.

 This allows you to maintain multiple, independent workstreams simultaneously.

 Also, it reduces confusion later when you want to sync changes into your fork.